milan2630/BrickBreaker/doc/PLAN.md

 ### Power Up Ideas

-My game would include the basic powerups of multiple balls, heavier balls which count as 2 hits, and a paddle enlarger.
-The paddle enlarger would only last for a specific amount of time.
-I would also add a power-up that slows down the ball for a set amount of time, and one that speeds up the paddle.
-Additionally, there would be negative powerups that would increase the ball speed, shrink the paddle, or make the paddle move more slowly.
+My game would include power ups that affect either the ball or the paddle.
+Power ups on the ball could make the ball move slower, create multiple balls, or create a "heavy" ball that counts as 2 hits on each brick.
+The paddle could be powered up so that it moves faster or is bigger.
+Additionally, I would create power-downs that would make the ball move faster, shrink the paddle, or make the paddle move slower.

 ### Cheat Key Ideas

-In order to be able to quickly skip levels, I would include cheat keys in my game.
-Holding a certain combination of keys together, potentially the "B" and "H" keys, would destroy all the bricks in the level automatically.
+Cheat keys would be entered in the pause menu and could be used to move to a specific level or reset the ball and paddle.
+The numbers, 1-5 would be used to move to a different level while the number 6 would reset the ball and paddle.
+I would also include the cheat key 7 to add a life to the player.

 ### Something Extra